-She got a feel for the stage as a teenager, singing with bands in the lounge at Bahia Beach, a local resort where she waited tables and served Lions Club members.
-She also performed at local county fairs and sang the national anthem at East Bay Raceway – the “best dirt track in the south”.
+She got a feel for the stage as a teenager at local events and county fairs, including singing the National Anthem at East Bay Raceway – the “best dirt track in the south”.

-Eventually outgrowing the local joints, Tina Michelle moved to Dallas, and later Chicago.
-After a bachelor’s degree and a lot of life experience under her belt, she headed west to Los Angeles.
+Eventually outgrowing the local scene, Tina moved to Dallas, and later Chicago.
+After college and a bit of life experience under her belt, she headed west to Los Angeles.
 Quick to team up with local musicians and veteran music producer Chuck Sparks, she began recording and putting together music projects.

 Today you can find Tina playing in the greater Los Angeles area and beyond, with her bands Tina Michelle & the Rhinestone Cowboys and New Wild West.
 She has performed for discriminating clients such as John Paul Mitchell Systems, Leatherman, Bay Club and Pasadena Tournament of Roses Equestrians and at special events including the Norco Mounted Posse PRCA Rodeo, OakHeart Country Music Festival and Mammoth VillageFest.